Affine connections and symmetry jets: Second tangent bundle

 \section{Second tangent bundle}

 Given a manifold $M$, its second tangent bundle $T^2M$ is defined to be the tangent bundle $p : T(TM) \to TM$ of the total space of the tangent bundle to $M$.
-Its element are denoted by calligraphed letters $\X, \Y, \ZE, ....$.
-It is endowed with several pieces of structure that we describe in the present section. \\
+Its elements are denoted by calligraphed letters $\X, \Y, \ZE, ....$.
+It is endowed with several pieces of structure that we describe in the present section.
+Note that $T^2M$ is an example of a double vector bundle as treated in Chapter 9 of \cite{Mck-05}.
+The main specificity of $T^2M$ is that its \emph{flip} is canonically isomorphic to itself.\\

 {\bf Vector bundle structures~:} $T^2M$ admits two distinct structures of vector bundle over the manifold $TM$~: \\